Summary

 | Example | 250 labeled CIFAR-10 + 50k unlabeled → 94% accuracy | Pretrain on 1B images → fine-tune on ImageNet |

-A useful slogan: self-supervised learning produces backbones; semi-supervised learning produces task solvers.
-You can combine them — pretrain with self-supervision, then fine-tune with semi-supervised learning — and in practice this is how state-of-the-art pipelines work today.
-For the self-supervised half of that combination, our self-supervised learning guide walks through masked image modeling, contrastive learning, and the DINO family in depth.
+A useful summary: self-supervised learning produces backbones; semi-supervised learning produces task solvers.
+The two can be combined: pretrain with self-supervision, then fine-tune with semi-supervised learning.
+In practice, this combination underlies many of the strongest current pipelines.
+For the self-supervised half of that combination, the self-supervised learning guide covers masked image modelling, contrastive learning, and the DINO family in detail.

 The Four Assumptions That Make SSL Work

-Semi-supervised learning cannot succeed unconditionally.
-If the unlabeled data were unrelated to the labeled data, no amount of cleverness would help.
-SSL relies on structural assumptions about how inputs and labels relate.
+Semi-supervised learning does not succeed unconditionally.
+If the unlabelled data were unrelated to the labelled data, no algorithmic refinement would help.
+SSL relies on structural assumptions about the relationship between inputs and labels.
 Four assumptions are most commonly cited:

 - Cluster assumption: data naturally forms clusters, and points in the same cluster share labels.
 Decision boundaries should run between clusters, not through them.